nzRegularIT/azure-intelligent-edge-patterns/rras-sstp-p2s/README.md

 The purpose of this template is to offer a solution for providing clients with a point to site SSTP VPN into their Azure Stack Virtual Network.
 It is currently not possible to use a point-to-site connection to the Azure Stack Virtual Network Gateway.

+# This is currently a work in progress.

+## Note: only the scripts azuredeploy.json and azuredeploy.parameters.json are currently working to deploy a single Windows VM

+## Ignore the remaining steps, documentation pending!

 ### Deployment Steps

 1. Deploy Infrastructure to Instance A using azuredeploy.json